-In all cases, the Financial Management Service (FMS) provider will counsel the participant to assist in understanding the issues, let the participant know what corrective action is needed, and determining whether or not the participant can benefit from additional training.
-If the participant refuses to cooperate or the issue cannot be resolved, the FMS provider would notify the Division of Senior and Disability Service (DSDS) so that necessary services may be offered to the individual through agency-model services (state plan or waiver) or other community resources.
+In all cases, the FMS provider will counsel the participant to assist in understanding the issues, let the participant know what corrective action is needed, and determining whether or not the participant can benefit from additional training.
+If the participant refuses to cooperate or the issue cannot be resolved, the FMS provider would notify DSDS so that necessary services may be offered to the individual through agency-model services (state plan or waiver) or other community resources.

-DSDS staff will then coordinate with the FMS provider and the State Plan agency-model provider to ensure a smooth transition from participant-directed services to the State Plan agency-model without loss of services during the transition period to assure participant health and welfare.
+DSDS staff will then coordinate with the FMS provider and the state plan agency-model provider to ensure a smooth transition from participant-directed services to the state plan agency-model without loss of services during the transition period to assure participant health and welfare.